muratk3n/thirdwave/en/README.md

 directives?

-I think the ruling clique in UK still has that imperialist posh cuntness in them..
+I think the ruling clique in UK still has that imperialist posh cuntness in them, B-Team or not..
 Stiff upper lip Eton sockcuckers.
 Albeit with less stiff upper lip, more relaxed demeanor, but still reeegal.

 ---